JellyV/BowlSync/README.md

 - History is filterable by day, week, or a custom range, and any entry can be corrected or reassigned after the fact.

-## Under the hood
+## Tech stack

-Next.js 16 (App Router) with server actions, React 19, TypeScript, and Tailwind CSS v4.
+Next.js 16 with server actions, React 19, TypeScript, and
+Tailwind CSS v4.
 Supabase provides magic-link auth and hosted Postgres, Drizzle ORM owns the schema and queries, Vitest covers the unit-testable logic, and the whole thing deploys on Vercel.

-The stack is intentionally small.
-A feeding tracker's hard problems are auth and multi-tenancy, not scale, so those get the attention: Postgres row-level security runs deny-by-default as a backstop, and every server action scopes its queries to the signed-in member's household.
+The stack is intentionally small.Postgres row-level security runs deny-by-default as a backstop, and every server action scopes its queries to the signed-in member's household.